EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

 ### astro.lensing.iplane_rms_smart

-iplane_rms_smart function                                          glens Description: Given a model parameters of a lens, and the images position, calculate the best source
+iplane_rms_smart function                                          glens Description: Given a model parameters of a lens, and the images position, calculate the best source position that minimize the residuals in